 According to Vedanta, God dwells within us as atman or soul.
 Aatman is never born, and it will never die.
 It is not tainted by our emotions and fluctuations of mind and body.
 Thus, atman is one with Brahman, and the purpose of Vedanta is a discovery of god within oneself.

 All the matter in the universe is the outcome of one primordial matter called akasha.
 All the forces of the universe, attractive or repulsive, are the outcome of one primordial force or energy called prana.

 Prana acting on Akasha is what creates and balances the universe.
 At the beginning of time, akasha is motionless and unmanifested.
 When prana acts on akasha, it creates complex animate and inanimate things in the universe.

 Aksha and prana can be resolved into a third thing called Mahat – the Universal Cosmic mind or Brahman.
 Thus, akasha and prana are not part of the cosmic mind but can be transformed into it.

 Schools of Vedanta

 Vedanta is the most influential school of theology in Hinduism all over the world.
 The concept of Vedanta is both religious as well as philosophical.
-Here religion is just a path to reach closer and become one with the brahman.
-Governed by Vedas, Vedanta is a way of life and it teaches us to be in harmony with others and most importantly with the true self or atman.(Last Updated On: March 19, 2021)
+Here religion is just a path to reaching closer and becoming one with the Brahman.